The Man of Steel (comics): Legacy

 An unused Marv Wolfman idea was to show Lois Lane and Lex Luthor being romantically involved and living together in Luthor's estate in the mountains until Superman came to Metropolis.
 Lois would then leave Luthor to go after Superman, another reason for Luthor to hate Superman.
 This idea was scrapped because Byrne did not want Lois as someone who was drawn to power (and he didn't want any mountains shown alongside the city either).
 Therefore, The Man of Steel depicts Lois and Luthor as having only casually dated.
-This idea was explored during the first season of the television series, Lois and Clark: The New Adventures of Superman, and was a backstory in Superman: The Animated Series.
+This idea was explored during the first season of the television series, Lois & Clark: The New Adventures of Superman, and was a backstory in Superman: The Animated Series.

 The title of the series was used once again in 1991 when DC gave Superman a fourth on-going monthly comic book, Superman: The Man of Steel.
 It was also used for the rebooted film franchise of Superman in the 2013 origin story film, Man of Steel.
 The dystopian view of Krypton in the film is also heavily influenced by John Byrne's mini series in which they ruined their ecology and they don't have natural child birth.The Man of Steel was later the name of a 2018 miniseries written by Brian Michael Bendis, Bendis' first major work for DC Comics.